StephenCleary/ArcDb/doc/storage-engine/storage-engine-api.md

 - Remove the LPN from the LPN-FO map, saving the FO.
 - Remove the FO from the FO-LPN map.
 - Add the FO to the FFO set.
+- If the LPN is the largest allocated LPN in the database header, then perform an LPN Trim; otherwise, add it to the FLPN set.
+  - LPN Trim: Remove all consecutive highest values from the FLPN, and set the largest allocated LPN in the database header to the smallest of these.
+    - Optimization: The smallest LPN in the trimmed values is also the largest LPN remaining in the LPN-FO map.

 # Logical Page Numbers (LPNs)